NiordSailor/Heat-bed-anneal/README.md

 # Heat-bed-anneal
 Use 3D printer heated bed for annealing your printed parts.
 Creates G-code to control the bed as the heater.

-This program generates Gcode to use a 3D printers heat bed as an annealing oven Place part to be annealed above the bed and place a cardboard box over it.
+This Python program generates Gcode to use a 3D printers heat bed as an annealing oven Place part to be annealed above the bed and place a cardboard box over it.
 Run the g-code created by this Python program and wait a LONG time.